tannisthamaiti/Liver_cancer_classification/README.md

 # LIVE-r
 ## Liver cancer detection and classification system

-The methodology to build predictive models on highly skewed data by selecting an example of fraudulent transactions in the financial institutions.
-This methodology can be applied to any domain to generate predictive system on skewed datasets.
+The methodology to build predictive models on five classes of skewed data by selecting Raman spectrum data of blood samples.
+This methodology can be applied to any domain to generate predictive system on skewed datasets and many features.

-Introduction - the project's aim
-Technologies
-Launch
+##Technologies

 ## File Structure